6 Important Benefits of IOP Group Therapy

 An intensive outpatient program (IOP) may consist of various types of group therapy such as psychoeducational groups, skill development groups, and process/support groups.
 Regardless of the type of group, IOP group therapy provides essential support and growth opportunities for people who are newly sober.1 Here are six of the main benefits of group therapy in addiction recovery.

 Group therapy during IOP provides education on specific problems and issues that people in recovery are learning how to manage.
 Often, this includes communication skills, coping strategies, stress management, relapse prevention and management, and life skills development.
-Group therapy is also an opportunity for staff to teach IOP clients new skills and provide guidance as they learn and practice new behaviors in recovery.
+As clients make the natural transition from rehab to an independent life in recovery, IOP helps them develop healthy coping mechanisms and skills to deal with stress and prevent a return to drug or alcohol abuse.

 Group therapy is an excellent time for clients to give and receive support from peers who are also recovering from drug and alcohol addiction.
 A support group is designed to be an environment where clients help and confront one another to encourage personal growth and promote lasting success in sobriety.
 In addition, this environment is an ideal place for clients who are further along in their recovery journey to help other clients who are new to a sober lifestyle.